Boerne, Texas: Hill Country Mile

-Cibolo Nature Center
+Cibolo Center for Conservation

-Cibolo Nature Center comprises over 100 acre of Hill Country trails and wilderness.
-The center was first opened to the public on Earth Day in 1990 after founder Carolyn Chipman Evans urged the City of Boerne to preserve marshland around Boerne City Park.
+The Cibolo Center for Conservation comprises over 100 acre of Hill Country trails and wilderness, as well as the historic Herff-Rozelle Farm.
+Originally named the Cibolo Nature Center, it was first opened to the public on Earth Day in 1990 after founder Carolyn Chipman Evans urged the City of Boerne to preserve marshland around Boerne City Park.
 It is maintained through a 501c3 nonprofit organization called the Friends of the Cibolo Wilderness.
-Trails are open every day from 8 am until 5 pm.
+Trails are open every day from sunrise to sunset, and the Visitors' Center is open from 8am to 5pm.
 City Park is in a unique natural setting, as it shares a border with Cibolo Creek.
+The Center features a day camp during the summer for children ages 5–12, which focuses on educating about the environment and learning how to have fun in nature.
+It also operates a nature-based preschool named The Nest.

 Boerne City Lake Park

 Formed by the John D. Reed Dam, Boerne City Lake was completed and opened to the public in 1978.
 The primary purpose of the project was to provide some flood control for Cibolo Creek, and to supplement the fresh water supply for the city.
 The lake has around 100 acres of water and an associated watershed of 12,560 acres.
-Motorized boats not permitted on the water.
+Motorized boats are not permitted on the water.
+As of 2024, the possession and consumption of alcohol at the lake is prohibited.